becoinc/beco_cordova_sdk/README.md

 ## Nuances
 This section describes nuances of using the Beco SDK, and any features that are not immediately obvious but are necessary for proper usage of the API.

+#### Simulator Usage
+Because the Beco SDK relies on bluetooth data based on real-world beacons, it is not recommended that you test location tracking functionality from inside a simulator. the Cordova SDK will not function correctly inside a simulator, and will not start scanning successfully.
+The best way to perform testing using the SDK is to configure a real-world test environment with beacons and a physical device.

 #### Bluetooth Status